wcolemanred/ShelterVR/README.md

 - A [Google Daydream View](https://vr.google.com/daydream/) VR headset
 - A [Daydream compatible mobile phone](https://vr.google.com/intl/en_uk/daydream/smartphonevr/phones/) (we used a Google Pixel XL)

-*Note:* if you do now own this hardware, you can still run the project on your computer with the [Dadyream controller emulator](https://developers.google.com/vr/daydream/controller-emulator) (requires an Android phone with a gyroscope).
+*Note:* if you do now own this hardware, you can still run the project on your computer with the [Daydream controller emulator](https://developers.google.com/vr/daydream/controller-emulator) (requires an Android phone with a gyroscope).

 **Software** (installation instruction follow)
 - Android SDK tools